 Acorns: Invest Using Pocket Change

 I actually use Acorns for my short-term getaway fund.
-Acorns takes your pocket change and invests it in a portfolio designed to reflect your risk tolerance.
+Acorns will take your pocket change and invest it in a portfolio designed to reflect your risk tolerance.
 You connect accounts and arrange for roundups.
 So, if you spend $2.50, Acorns will round up to $3.00 and take the remaining $0.50 and invest it.
 My account has my roundups turned on to triple my roundups.

 Using Acorns, it's also possible to set up additional automatic transfers as well.

-Normally, because I use it short-term, it doesn't have a huge impact on my capital gains tax bill.
+Normally, because I use it short-term, and the gains I've received so far aren't big, it doesn't have a huge impact on my capital gains tax bill.

 Tally: Get Out of Debt Faster

 Honestly, I wish I had something like Tally when I was drowning in credit card debt.
 Basically, this app looks at your linked credit cards and helps you make on-time payments.
 Not only can Tally help you make your payments on time, but it can also help you pay down your debt in a way that saves you time and money on your total debt.

 It's free to download and use the app to manage your debt payments.